As coaches, we know how transformative the coaching experience can be for clients.

 When considering coaching, it is important to be aware that it is very separate from therapy and counseling.

 Although there are a lot of similarities and crossovers, they are very distinct forms of support.
-Both have the ultimate goal to support their client to overcome barriers and move towards core goals and authentic living, but key differences include:
+Both have the ultimate goal to support their client to overcome barriers and move toward core goals and authentic living, but key differences include the following:

-- A Clinical Therapist or Counselor requires professional degrees, qualifications, and accreditations.
+- A clinical therapist or counselor requires professional degrees, qualifications, and accreditations.
 You must also obtain registration with professional bodies and relevant professional licenses to practice.
-It is a more highly-skilled profession, compared with coaching (not to say that coaching isn’t equally valuable to the right individual).
+It is a more highly skilled profession than coaching (though coaching can be just as valuable to the right individual).

 - Therapy tends to reflect on past experiences and how they influence the present.
-Coaching is more focused on the ‘here and now’ and supporting events and behaviors occurring in the present to generate positive change for the future (Robbins, 2019).
+Coaching is more focused on the here and now, supporting events and behaviors occurring in the present to generate positive change for the future (Robbins Research International, n.d.).

-- Therapy can be less outcomes-focused, with an emphasis on ‘inner’ subconscious and conscious personal development, to support the client overcome challenges and barriers in life (Stephens, 2018).
-Coaching tends to focus on more attainable and measurable goals within the coaching process, so clients are working towards tangible outcomes.
+- Therapy can be less outcome focused, with an emphasis on inner subconscious and conscious personal development, to help the client overcome challenges and barriers in life (Stephens, 2018).
+Coaching tends to focus on more attainable and measurable goals within the coaching process, and clients are working toward tangible outcomes.

 - Therapy can take place over many years, for as long as the individual feels they require it or for as long as the relationship is helping them.
-Coaching tends to be shorter-term due to the outcomes focus of the relationship (Stephens, 2018).
+Coaching tends to be shorter term due to the outcome focus of the relationship (Stephens, 2018).

-Knowing these core differences is essential as it allows us to make fundamental decisions about which pathway of support is the best for us, or the clients we might work with.
+Knowing these core differences allows us to make fundamental decisions about which pathway of support is the best for us or the clients we work with.

-Being able to provide clients with the advice that therapy, counseling, or even merely mentoring might be a more beneficial route for support is a vital part of providing quality coaching guidance.
+Being able to provide clients with the advice that therapy, counseling, or mentoring might be a more beneficial route for support is a vital part of providing quality coaching guidance.

 7 Benefits of Coaching